mbodm/DotNet8-AOT-StartupPerformanceComparison/README.md

 - .NET8 native executable *might* load a trimmed-down framework into memory when started (like i.e. pre-compiled Python does)
 - the love of god (subjective)

 Therefore i quickly tested this, since i was curious too.
-I used my [cdis2410](https://github.com/mbodm/cdis2410) tool to test both approaches.
+I used my [cdis2410](https://github.com/mbodm/cdis2410) tool to test both approaches, by porting it to a .NET Framework 4.8 version, you can find [here](https://github.com/mbodm/cdis2410-net48).
 ### How?

 By using the most simple shit: A batch script.